kkoppenhaver/stytch-ai-chatbot/README.md

 ### Gerenate env file, install dependencies and run!

-You will need to use the environment variables [defined in `.env.example`](.env.example) to run Next.js AI Chatbot.
-To get things running locally, run `cp .env.example .env` to generate yourself an env file and then populate actual values for each of the variables defined there.
-When you're done, you can install the dependencies and run the local server.
+When you have all the varialbles in the `.env` file populated, you can install the dependencies and run the local server.

 ```bash
 pnpm install